Retirement Plans - Clerical and Technical, Security

 Employees can contribute up to 75% of eligible earnings to the Matching Retirement Plan, not to exceed the annual IRS limit.
 If you are age 50 or older, you can make an additional IRS Catch-up Contribution at any time during or after the calendar year in which you reach the age of 50.
 You may contribute a fixed-dollar amount, a percentage of your salary, or the IRS annual maximum amount.
 Contributions by the employee and the University may not exceed the limitations imposed by the Internal Revenue Code and applicable Treasury Regulations.

-For employees with at least two years of service at benefit level, a dollar for dollar match of employee contributions will be made up to 2% of the base annual salary.
+For employees with at least two years of service at benefit level, a dollar for dollar match of employee contributions will be made up to 2% of eligible pay.

-For employees age 45 or older with at least 5 years of continuous service at benefit level, there will be a dollar for dollar match by the University of the employee contributions up to 4% of the base annual salary.
+For employees age 45 or older with at least 5 years of continuous service at benefit level, there will be a dollar for dollar match by the University of the employee contributions up to 4% of eligible pay.

 Participants in the Plan are immediately vested with respect to both their own contributions and University contributions.
 In this case, vesting means that the total accumulation follows the participant despite employment termination.